molivil/warnick/README.md

 If you specify a maxdepth, you must also specify an owner.
 Owner must always be "nobody", or $defaultowner, unless used in a web integration with ProtoWeb.

 ## Known bugs
 Some links are not parsed properly.
-This happens with non-standard links with spaces in odd places, such as <a href = link.html>.
+This happens with non-standard links with spaces in odd places.
 This issue will be fixed in the next version.